thomasebsmith/fleet/docs/index.md

 features like optionals, generics, and implementations of basic data structures available in its standard library.

+Fleet is based on a number of programming languages, including Haskell, Swift, C++, and many more.
+Fleet as a language is suitable for virtually any programming task.
+However, its current implementation is only available where C++ can be compiled.

 ##### Grammar
 ```
 comment: /#.*?\n/